learn-co-curriculum/dsc-json-v2-1/README.md

     <class 'list'>

-We can quickly preview the first dictionary as a DataFrame
+You can quickly preview the first dictionary as a DataFrame

 ```python